Outpatient commitment: United States

 By the end of 2010, 44 U.S. states had enacted some version of an outpatient commitment law.
 In some cases, passage of the laws followed widely publicized tragedies, such as the murders of Laura Wilcox and Kendra Webdale.

 Oceania

 Australia and New Zealand introduced community treatment orders in the 1980s and 1990s.

 Australia

-In the Australian state of Victoria, community treatment orders last for a maximum of twelve months but can be renewed after review by a tribunal.
+In the Australian state of Victoria, community treatment orders last for a maximum of six months but can be renewed after review by a tribunal.

 Controversy

 Proponents have argued that outpatient commitment improves mental health, increases the effectiveness of treatment, lowers the incidence of homelessness, arrest, incarceration, and hospitalization, and reduces costs.
 Opponents of outpatient commitment laws argue that they unnecessarily limit freedom, force people to ingest dangerous medications, impede their human rights, or are applied with racial and socioeconomic biases.

 Arguments for and proponents

 While many outpatient commitment laws have been passed in response to violent acts committed by people with mental illness, most proponents involved in the outpatient commitment debate also make arguments based on the quality of life and cost associated with untreated mental illness and "revolving door patients" who experience a cycle of hospitalization, treatment and stabilization, release, and decompensation.
 While the cost of repeated hospitalizations is indisputable, quality-of-life arguments rest on an understanding of mental illness as an undesirable and dangerous state of being.
 Outpatient commitment proponents point to studies performed in North Carolina and New York that have found some positive impact of court-ordered outpatient treatment.
 Proponents include: Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Justice, Agency for Healthcare Research and Quality (AHRQ), U. S Department of Health and Human Services, American Psychiatric Association, National Alliance on Mental Illness, International Association of Chiefs of Police.
 SAMHSA included Assisted Outpatient Treatment in their National Registry of Evidence Based Program and Practices.
 Crime Solutions: Management Strategies to Reduce Psychiatric Readmissions.
 The Treatment Advocacy Center are an advocacy group that campaign for the use of outpatient commitment.

 A systematic review in 2016 looked at around 200 papers investigating the effectiveness of CTOs for patient outcomes.
 It found that non-randomized trials had dramatically varying results and that no randomized controlled trials showed any benefits to the patient for outpatient commitment apart from a reduction in the risk of being the victim of crime.

 Due to legal, bureaucratic, and social factors, the same interventions can have different effects in different countries.